rugbyprof/5373-Internet-Programming/Assignments/A04/README.md

 ### Overview

-Use PHP to loop through a json object and save an earthPorn image to a local folder.
+Use PHP to loop through a json object and save earthPorn images to a local folder.
+The curl request below was tested on my laptop at home and should work fine for this purpose.

 ### Curl Request